httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 --- abstract

-This memo introduces a content-coding for HTTP that allows message payloads to be encrypted.
+This memo introduces a content coding for HTTP that allows message payloads to be encrypted.

 --- note_Note_to_Readers